dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

 * `exporter` - the exporter to which the spans are pushed.
 * `maxWatchedSpans` - the maximum number of unfinished spans to be watched.
+  While reached, no new unfinished spans will be accepted.
+The default value is `1024`.
+* `maxEndedSpans` - the maximum number of ended spans waiting to be exported.
-  While reached, no new spans will be accepted.
+  While reached, no new spans ended will be accepted.
 The default value is `2048`.
+  Only applicable if `exportEndedSpans` is set to `true`.
 * `reportIntervalMillis` - the mimimum delay interval in milliseconds between two consecutive exports.
 The default value is `5000`.
 * `exporterTimeoutMillis` - how long the export can run before it is cancelled.